 Logical Reasoning 3

 After this session you will be able to make valid inferences using several strategies; infer a principle from a specific case, identify a specific case that applies a principle; resolve an apparent contradiction; and recognize, identify, and answer Inference, Principle-Inference, and Paradox questions.

 The Final Test will assess your progress after the first four class sessions.
-You’ll take a third in-class, proctored, full-length real released LSAT and review your results.
+You’ll take a third, full-length real released LSAT and review your results.
 Don’t forget that you have access to every real, released LSAT in your PrepTest library.